It Doesn't Cost as Much as You Think

 One of the most common myths about study abroad is that it is not affordable.
 We are here to say - study abroad doesn't cost as much as you think!
 With scholarships, financial aid, and low-cost options, we can help you find a program that fits your financial needs.

 Did you know study abroad programs are available that cost the same - or less - than studying on-campus?!
-Check out the lowest cost program in each country where TTU Study Abroad offers the opportunity to study abroad.
+Check out our list of good-value study abroad programs.

 Do you know how much you pay to attend TTU?
 You would be surprised how many students cannot answer that question!
 The total estimated cost of attendance for 2022-2023 is $28,022 for undergraduate residents.
 You can use this number to compare program costs.

 - Many TTU students choose to study abroad in European locations.
 Do you know where some of the most expensive places to live are located?
 In Europe.

 - Consider choosing a program off the beaten path.
 The cost of living in these locations may be more affordable.
 Also, choosing a less-common study abroad destination will give you a competitive edge when applying for scholarships.

 - It may seem counter-intuitive, but a semester program is often more cost-effective than a short-term program.
 Also, fewer students study abroad for a semester which means you'll have a better shot at scholarships because there is less competition.

 - Make sure you're comparing apples to apples.
 Some students choose short-term or summer

 programs because the cost on the program budget sheet is lower.
 When comparing programs